A Complete Guide to the Price of Braces in Singapore

 1. Your tooth condition

-When it comes to braces, the cost can vary depending on how complex your dental malocclusion is.
 More severe cases like overcrowding, spacing, or bite issues often require longer treatment times and more precise adjustments, which can increase the total cost.
+It's always best to book a consultation to get a personalized treatment plan and quote.

 Stylized Link Example